 This inflatable neck pillow is much like one that you might use to take a nap on the airplane.
 The ProCollar seems to be much more comfortable than the plastic cat or dog cone and allows the injured pet to eat, drink, and play.
 The material doesn’t cause rashes or irritation to the neck area.
 This alternative comes in six sizes designed for both dogs and cats.

 The ProCollar doesn’t provide as much protection as the plastic cone does.
 This device is ideal for animals with upper body injuries.
 The ProCollar is less likely to protect areas like paws or tails because the device provides mobility.
-Some users mentioned that the ProCollar tends to deflate during day and can easily pop or break.
+Some users mentioned that the ProCollar tends to deflate during the day and can easily pop or break.
 This form of collar might be a good option for less active pets.

 3. Kong EZ Soft Collar